 The Council on Business and Society is an international partnership between six of the world’s leading business schools—Tuck, Essec Business School, Fundação Getúlio Vargas, Keio Business School, University of Mannheim Business School, and Fudan University’s School of Management.
 The Council is based upon the recognition of the role that businesses can play in helping solve large-scale problems.
 Working with a different theme each year, the Council's annual forum brings together expertise and research around the fundamental questions of how companies are governed and led, and how that governance and leadership can better serve society, today and in the future.
 Students chosen as Council Fellows conduct research with a faculty member and attend the Forum.

-The annual Ariel Halpern Lecture on ethics and social responsibility is a speech by a prominent leader about the significant ways in which business knowledge and skills can be used for positive social benefit.
-The 2013 Halpern lecture was given by John Taft, CEO of RBC Wealth Management, US; and the author of Stewardship: Lessons Learned from the Lost Culture of Wall Street.
-Read about Taft's talk here.
+The annual Ariel Halpern Lecture on Ethics and Social Responsibility is a speech given by a prominent leader about the significant ways in which business knowledge and skills can be used for positive social benefit.
+The 2014 Halpern Lecture was given by Gregory Page, Executive Chairman of the Board of Cargill.
+Mr. Page told the students that it is possible to end world hunger, and discussed the global cooperation that is necessary to do it.
+Read about Page's talk here.

 Executive Environmental Sustainability Forum